patzib/Master-s_Thesis/README.md

     jupyter notebook

+If you would like to configue the chatbot with certain settings, then you need to go first to the config.py file in the core folder.
+There parameters like the temperature or the System Prompt can be adjusted.

 Then, navigate to the code/evaluation folder.

 ### 7.1 Evaluating the RAG chatbot on synthetically created and manually curated Question-Answer Pairs.

-The first step would be to configure the chatbot as you would like.
-The settings of the custom created chatbot need to be configured in the config.py file.

 The next step would be to run the q_a_generator.ipynb notebook, prompt an LLM of your choice for question-answer pairs for the relevant academic papers and then manually bringing them together, forming the ground_truth_dataset.csv, with which the model is then later tested.